 W for wheat and sausage - The beer museum that made it into the Guinness Book of World Records

 Did you know that the largest beer museum in the world is also in Bayreuth? the Maisel's beer adventure world in the historic building of the old brewery Gebr.
-Maisel KG tells the story of beer brewing on 4.500 square meters.
+Maisel KG tells the history of beer brewing on 4.500 square meters.
 And visitors can be there live when new beers are created.
 Til Schweiger even had an exclusive beer brewed at Maisel's for his own restaurant.
-But the Maisel's beer adventure world is not the only attraction that makes it into the Guinness Book of Records.
-With a total of 200 breweries, the Upper Franconia region produces over 1.000 different types of beer - and is therefore the world record holder for the highest brewery density measured in terms of population.
-In addition to beer, sausage is also considered a Franconian sanctuary.
-The red bratwurst stalls are spread all over the city.
-However, if you want to eat the “real Bayreuth Bratwurst”, you should go to the “Original” Bratwursthäuschen on Richard-Wagner-Straße.
-The small bratwurst house has been around for more than 45 years.
+But the Maisel's Beer Experience World is not the only attraction that makes it into the Guinness Book of Records.
+With a total of 200 breweries, the Upper Franconia region produces over 1.000 different types of beer - making it the world record holder for the highest brewery density in relation to the number of inhabitants.

 Bayreuth sights and insider tips: Our top 9 most beautiful & romantic sights in Bayreuth